cyralinc/terraform-provider-cyral/docs/resources/repository.md

 Optional:

+- `flavor` (String) The flavor of the MongoDB deployment.
+Allowed values:

+  - `mongodb`
+  - `documentdb`

+  The following conditions apply:

+  - The `documentdb` flavor cannot be combined with the MongoDB Server type `sharded`.

 - `replica_set_name` (String) Name of the replica set, if applicable.
 - `srv_record_name` (String) Name of a DNS SRV record which contains cluster topology details.
 If specified, then all `repo_node` blocks must be declared dynamic (see [`dynamic`](#dynamic)).
 Only supported for `server_type="sharded"` or `server_type="replicaset".